oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

   - Support for overwriting and resetting both feature flags and platform parameters back to their default values, including force-restarting the app upon navigating away from the menu (so that the changes can take effect).
   - Updated UI tests for the new functionality.
   - The new screen fully supports overriding various platform parameters and feature flag values.
-  - Support for force downloading flags from Oppia web (i.e. by calling PlatformParameterController.downloadRemoteParameters and ask for an app restart).
+  - Support for force downloading flags from Oppia web (i.e. by calling PlatformParameterController.downloadRemoteParameters() and asking for an app restart).
+  - Pending overrides and the indicator for downloading state both should 'survive' device rotations (that is, rotating the device should not cause any temporary state in the UI to be lost).

 <details>
 <summary>Org-admin/tech-lead commentary/advice</summary>

 This project involves introducing a new, isolated user interface that only affects developers (and possibly testers or user study facilitators in the future) which means it doesn't require the same level of gating as regular learner-facing features.
 It's often nice to work on brand new UIs, as well, since everything is starting in a fresh, clean state rather than building on existing complexity and tests.

-The domain side of platform parameters isn't trivial to understand, but it's straightforward to explain and analyze the dataflow.
+The domain side of platform parameters can seem complex at the surface, but it's straightforward to explain and analyze the dataflow after seeing one example of how the app goes from Oppia web to a frontend flag being used to gate a feature (i.e. the whole dataflow of a parameter).
 This is expected to be a straightforward project that balances domain and frontend work (with a majority of the work being UI-related).
 Expect to spend a lot of design time during the proposal period working to understand how parameters and flags work, especially with regards to their plumbing and related code generation.
 </details>

 <details>